KhairulIzwan/Study-Session-vtune/README.md

 # Get Started with Intel® VTune™ Profiler

-## Why using VTune?
+## Introduction

-1. Improve application and system performance through these operations:
+1. Why using VTune?
+To Improve application and system performance through these operations:
 	1. Analyze algorithm choices.
 	2. Find serial and parallel code bottlenecks.
 	3. Understand where and how your application can benefit from available hardware resources.